elmtree-askmo/cloudcannon-app/content/learn/nursing/why-is-effective-communication-crucial-in-addressing-patient-needs.md

 url: /learn/nursing/questions/why-is-effective-communication-crucial-in-addressing-patient-needs
 score: -1.0
 related_article1:
-    id: 169484
+    id: 169488
-    title: What techniques can be employed to avoid unnecessary exposure and preserve patient privacy?
+    title: >-
+        How can healthcare providers assess patient capabilities to balance assistance and independence?
     subject: Nursing
-    url: /learn/nursing/questions/what-techniques-can-be-employed-to-avoid-unnecessary-exposure-and-preserve-patient-privacy
+    url: /learn/nursing/questions/how-can-healthcare-providers-assess-patient-capabilities-to-balance-assistance-and-independence
 related_article2:
     id: 169481
+    title: >-
-    title: Why is informed consent important in healthcare, and what are the procedures for obtaining it?
+        Why is informed consent important in healthcare, and what are the procedures for obtaining it?
     subject: Nursing
     url: /learn/nursing/questions/why-is-informed-consent-important-in-healthcare-and-what-are-the-procedures-for-obtaining-it
 related_article3:
-    id: 169476
+    id: 169478
-    title: How can healthcare providers maintain patient dignity through consent and communication?
+    title: >-
+        How does respecting patient autonomy contribute to patient-centered care?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-healthcare-providers-maintain-patient-dignity-through-consent-and-communication
+    url: /learn/nursing/questions/how-does-respecting-patient-autonomy-contribute-to-patientcentered-care
 related_article4:
-    id: 169485
+    id: 169487
-    title: What are effective communication strategies for building rapport with patients?
+    title: >-
+        What are the benefits of encouraging patient independence during recovery?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-effective-communication-strategies-for-building-rapport-with-patients
+    url: /learn/nursing/questions/what-are-the-benefits-of-encouraging-patient-independence-during-recovery
 related_article5:
-    id: 169489
+    id: 169483
-    title: What are the common causes of pressure sores, and how can they be recognized early?
+    title: >-
+        What strategies can be used to maintain confidentiality and protect patient privacy in healthcare?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-common-causes-of-pressure-sores-and-how-can-they-be-recognized-early
+    url: /learn/nursing/questions/what-strategies-can-be-used-to-maintain-confidentiality-and-protect-patient-privacy-in-healthcare
 ---

 &nbsp;